Mindwerks/worldengine/README.md

 Requirements
 ============

-Libjpeg and libtiff are required by Pillow
+Libjpeg, libtiff and zlib are required by Pillow

 Projects using WorldEngine
 ==========================